habibialireza/PowerAce-docker/docs/CREATE_POWERACE_DATA_SQL_GENERAL.md

 For every large table:

 1. Export the table structure only.
 2. Create a filtered `SELECT` query for the rows needed by your settings file.
-3. Run the query in DBeaver.
-4. Right-click the result grid.
-5. Choose `Export Data`.
-6. Export as SQL `INSERT` statements.
+Eport this as well.

+*All exports need to be as INSSERRT INTO... statements.

 The filtered export should insert into the real table name, not into the query text.
 If DBeaver produces wrong insert headers, this repository has a repair